An Overtaking Trajectory Planning Framework Based on Spatio-temporal Topology and Reachable Set Analysis Ensuring Time Efficiency: Related Work

 By temporarily disregarding the vehicle model in trajectory generation, time efficiency can be significantly improved.
 This can be accomplished by utilizing the reachable set of vehicles.
 The reachable set refers to the collection of all possible states a dynamic system can achieve under bounded constraints, starting from an initial state.
 In \cite{althoff2014online}, the reachable set is the collection of motion states that a vehicle can reach at any given moment while satisfying kinematic constraints.
 The reachable set provides a continuous drivable area.
 Areas outside this set represent states that do not meet the kinematic limits of vehicles.
 To enhance computational efficiency, \cite{sontges2017computing} simplify the vehicle model to a point mass model to compute the reachable sets.
 The drivable corridor at any moment is formed by the union of the Cartesian products of the $x$ and $y$ directions, resulting in a 2D convex polytope. \cite{wursching2021sampling} effectively reduces the search space and significantly lowers the dimensionality of sampling by the reachable set. \cite{manzinger2020using,liu2024spatiotemporal} extract the driving corridors and generate a trajectory within these polygons using convex optimization methods. \cite{jewell2021embedded} integrate the kinematic vehicle model and account for uncertainties in state and input, forming a series of reachable sets.
-Since the reachable set represents all states that the vehicle can achieve under constrained inputs, we can evaluate the control feasibility of a trajectory by examining the relationship between the trajectory and the corresponding reachable set.
-This paper proposes an overtaking trajectory planning framework based on spatio-temporal topology and reachable set analysis, to improve the trajectory quality and time efficiency.
-Specifically, the upper-layer planner searches for reference skeletons of different topological types.
-These skeletons provide diverse initial solutions for refinement of the lower-layer planner, helping to avoid local optima and improve trajectory quality.
-The lower-layer planner introduces the reachable set to assess trajectory control feasibility in parallel.
-Essentially, this method decouples trajectory optimization from the kinematic model through the reachable set, significantly reducing the complexity of the trajectory optimization problem and improving the efficiency of the solution.
-Figure \ref{fig:overtake} displays a schematic diagram illustrating trajectory planning for different topological classes in a scenario involving two other vehicles on the road.
+Since the reachable set represents all states that the vehicle can achieve under constrained inputs, we can evaluate the kinematic feasibility of a trajectory by examining the relationship between the trajectory and the corresponding reachable set.